Annie: A Royal Adventure!: Reception

+Critical response

 The film received a mixed reception from critics.

+Ratings

+The film was seen by 5.2 million viewers during its television premiere, making it the 88th most-watch program of the week in the United States during the week of its premiere.

 Home media

 The film was released on VHS on November 14, 1995, and Region 1 and 2 DVD in 2004 and contained no special features, only a subtitle selection.